deepakjois/dhun/README.md

     $ dhun stop_server

-## Coming Soon
+## New Features

-There are some features planned in the short run.
 Please file an issue with a feature request, if you have one.

+These things are planned someday:

 * iTunes integration